DioxusLabs/dioxus/packages/docsite/README.md

 Generate the liveview site powering diouxslabs.com.

-We use the dioxus SSR crate and the use_router hook to generate a
+We use the dioxus SSR crate and the use_router hook to generate all the routes